-World Bedwetting Day on Tuesday 24th May aims to raise awareness of bedwetting as a common medical condition that can and should be treated.
+World Bedwetting Day takes place on the last Tuesday in May.
+The next global day of bedwetting awareness will be on Tuesday 30 May 2017.
+The day aims to raise awareness that bedwetting is a common medical condition that can and should be treated.

 World Bedwetting Day’s slogan is ‘Time to Take Action’ in recognition that much more can be done to diagnose and treat children who wet the bed.

-During the week of World Bedwetting Day (23rd-27th May) we'll be sharing advice for stopping wetting the bed, information about why bedwetting happens, and stories of people who've overcome bedwetting on our Facebook page
+During the week of World Bedwetting Day in 2016 we shared advice for stopping wetting the bed, disseminated information about why bedwetting happens, and published stories of people who've overcome bedwetting on our Facebook page

 , and the ERIC blog

-How can you get involved with World Bedwetting Day?
+How did people get involved with World Bedwetting Day 2016?

-- Download our suggestions for getting patients and pupils involved in World Bedwetting Day.
+- We provided suggestions for involving patients and pupils in World Bedwetting Day.

-- Print out the World Bedwetting Day colouring in images and share with patients and pupils.
+- People printed out the World Bedwetting Day colouring in images and shared them with patients and pupils.
 Drinking the right amount of water every day is important to teach the bladder how to hold onto lots of liquid, so you don't need to wee during the night.
 The colouring in images are a reminder to drink lots of water during the day, so you can stay dry at night.
 Click on the images to download them.